MLewis03/MenstrualKnowledge/README.md

 # Menstrual Knowledge

-For my team's Spring 2024 Senior Capstone project, we conducted a survey among UNC Charlotte students about menstrual cycles.
+For my undergraduate degree team's Spring 2024 Senior Capstone project, we conducted a survey among UNC Charlotte students about menstrual cycles.

 This streamlit app presents the quiz portion to users, displays their score, and shows the correct answers along with the distrbutions by sex of sample used for the capstone project.